 “When you recognize that the person you’re living with is not the person you thought he was, you need to treat it like a 5-alarm fire.
 It is serious business.
 You can always walk it back later, but you set up your safety at a level 10.

-Victims of relational abuse (including victims of pornography-users), are frequently told by professionals, clergy, friends, and family, to stay in the relationship, as it is, for a period of time, before setting appropriate boundaries for safety.
+Therapists, clergy, friends, and family may tell victims to stay in the abusive relationship for a period of time before setting appropriate boundaries for safety.

-This is often said in terms like, “Don’t make any hasty decisions,” or “You’re too upset right now, just calm down and let things settle before making any big decisions,” or “Just wait and see what he does.”
+This is often said in terms of, “Don’t make any hasty decisions.”
+Or, “You’re too upset right now.
+Just calm down and let things settle before making any big decisions.”
+Or, “Just wait and see what he does.”

-This misguided and dangerous counsel can be devastating and even life-threatening to women and children in abusive relationships.
+This misguided and dangerous counsel can be devastating and even life-threatening.
 For Kelly Vogler, courageous advocate against abuse and guest on the Betrayal Trauma Recovery Podcast, this was the case.
 Tune in to Kelly’s episode to hear her harrowing story of abuse, empowerment, healing, and advocacy on the BTR podcast.

 Safety, Support, Self-Care: What Emotional Abuse Victims Need

 At BTR, we firmly stand behind the time-tested truth that women must get to safety, find support, establish self-care, then make decisions about the future of the relationship.

 It’s very simple.
 Women deserve to be safe.